 We conclude this section by connecting our results from the square-level analysis to the previous section's results for the MSA-level analysis.
-The bottom of Table 6 reports the results of Zipf regressions across squares within MSAs.
-For example, there are 26 squares with 50,000 people or more in the Boston MSA and when we estimate the Zipf's regression on this sample we get a slope of 1.46.
-The table reports the results of individual regressions for the top 10 MSAs (by population) as well as the mean coefficients across these regression for the top 10 and top 25 MSAs.
-(We only do this for large MSAs since small MSAs have few 50,000+ squares with which to run the regression.)
+The bottom of table 3.6 reports the results of Zipf regressions across squares within MSAs.
+For example, there are twenty-six squares with 50,000 people or more in the Boston MSA, and when we estimate the Zipf's regression on this sample, we get a slope of 1.46.
+The table reports the results of individual regressions for the top ten MSAs (by population), as well as the mean coefficients across these regressions for the top ten and top twenty-five MSAs.
+(We only do this for large MSAs, since small MSAs have few 50,000+ squares with which to run the regression.)

-Recall from Table 3 that in a MSA-level regression with the 135 top MSAs when we use the maximum population square s_i^{\max} as the size measure we get a slope of 1.761.
-It is notable that when we take the MSA that is ranked 135 according to this measure, its value of s_i^{\max} is 65,000 which approximately equals the 50,000 cutoff we are using here.
-The 1.761 slope approximately equals the slope of the within MSA, square-level regressions we are doing here.
-The average slope across the top 25 MSAs is in fact 1.776.
+Recall from table 3.3 that in an MSA-level regression with the 135 top MSAs, when we use the maximum population square $s_i^{\max}$ as the size measure, we get a slope of 1.761.
+It is notable that when we take the MSA that is ranked 135 according to this measure, its value of $s_i^{\max}$ is 65,000, which approximately equals the 50,000 cutoff we are using here.
+The 1.761 slope approximately equals the slope of the within-MSA, square-level regressions we are doing here.
+The average slope across the top twenty-five MSAs is in fact 1.776.

-The results we are getting here are interesting in two ways.
+The results here are interesting in two ways.
 First, there is an interesting fractal-like pattern among squares with 50,000 or more in population.
 Looking within a given MSA, the Zipf coefficient across squares is on the order of 1.7.
 This is approximately what we get when we take the maximum population square in each MSA and look across MSAs.
-It is also approximately what we get when we take all such squares across the whole country and look at them all together.
-(The 1.9 estimate in Table 6.)
-It is also approximately what we get when we look at squares in individual regions.
+It is also approximately what we get when we take all such squares across the whole country and look at them together (the 1.9 estimate in table 3.6), as well as when we look at squares in individual regions.

-The second reason this is interesting is that this coefficient is also approximately what we get when we don't use the squares and just use average MSA density.
-(The 1.896 coefficient on density in Table 3).
-We have raised concerns about the arbitrary way MSAs are defined and certainly there is measurement error.
-Yet our analysis in which MSAs definitions play no role whatsoever (1.889 Zipf coefficient in Table 6) is very close to what we get in the MSA density analysis of Table 3.
-(Again, the 1.896 coefficient in Table 3.)
-Now these are different objects that need not be the same even if with perfect measurement.
-Yet there is a suggestive fractal pattern here that hints they might very well be the same or very close if we had with perfect measurement.
-And things may not even be that far off with the imperfect measurement of MSAs we have to work with.
+Second, this coefficient is also approximately the result we get when we do not use the squares and just use average MSA density (the 1.896 coefficient on density in table 3.3).
+We have raised concerns about the arbitrary way MSAs are defined, and there is certainly measurement error.
+Yet, our analysis in which MSA definitions play no role whatsoever (1.889 Zipf coefficient in table 3.6) is very close to our results in the MSA density analysis of table 3.3 (again, the 1.896 coefficient in table 3.3).
+Now, these are different objects that need not be the same, even if with perfect measurement.
+Yet, the suggestive fractal pattern here hints that they might very well be the same or very close if we did have perfect measurement.
+And even with the imperfect measurement of MSAs we have to work with, our analysis may not be very far off.

-6 Growth Rates
+3.6 Growth Rates

-The theoretical literature has emphasized the link between the size distribution of cities and the growth rates of cities.
-In particular, Gabaix has shown a connection between Gibrat's Law and Zipf's Law.
-One version of Gibrat's Law is that the mean and variance of the growth rate of a city be independent of the initial size of a city.
-Authors such as Ioannides and Overman (2003) have noted that Gibrat's Law is a reasonable first-order approximation to the data.
-(See also Black and Henderson (2003) for an analysis.)
+The theoretical literature has emphasized the link between the size distribution of cities and their growth rates.
+In particular, Gabaix has shown a connection between Gibrat's law and Zipf's law.
+One version of Gibrat's law is that the mean and variance of the growth rate of a city are independent of the initial size of a city.
+Authors such as Ioannides and Overman (2003) have noted that Gibrat's law is a reasonable first-order approximation to the data.
+(See also Black and Henderson [2003] for an analysis.)